How to Create a Staging Site & Clone WordPress

 Instead of following the steps below, you can use the backup feature of WP STAGING.
 Watch this video or read this article.

-• Create a (sub)domain, like dev.example.com from within your hosting panel (cPanel or similar).
+1. Create a subdomain such as dev.example.com from your hosting panel (cPanel or similar).

-• Create a new folder on your server and map the new (sub)domain to this directory.
-That folder must be writable by the PHP and webserver process. (www-data or similar with permissions 755)
+2. Create a new folder on your server and map the subdomain to that directory.
+The folder must be writable by the PHP and web server process (www-data or similar, permissions 755).

-• Open WP STAGING advanced settings and add the new target hostname and the directory.
+4. Open Advanced Settings and enter the new target hostname and directory.

 Copy Staging Site into Subdomain